MichaelPerlbach/mmimagemap/README.md

 If someone wants to migrate data from an installation of the old MW Imagemap to the new MM Imagemap - just follow those steps:

 1.)
-Install MM Imagemap
+Install MM Imagemap.

 2.)
-Immediately after install: open the file [extdir]/mmimagemap/Resources/Private/Php/Migratedata.php
+Immediately after install: open the file [extdir]/mmimagemap/Resources/Private/Php/Migratedata.php.

 3.)
-Comment line 15
+Comment line 15.

-4.) call [domainname]/typo3conf/ext/mmimagemap/Resources/Php/Private/Migratedata.php
+4.) call [domainname]/typo3conf/ext/mmimagemap/Resources/Php/Private/Migratedata.php in your browser.

-5.) uncomment line 15 again
+5.) uncomment line 15 again.

 6.) done :-)